CloudyHadi/CloudyHadi/README.md

 # Hi there!

 <p align="center">
-  French developer enthusiastic about bash, golang, infosec & blockchains ☁️
+  I'm a french developer enthusiastic about bash, golang, infosec & blockchains ☁️
   <br/>I deeply value open-source projects & actively seek ways to contribute to the community.
   <br/>I'm particularly interested in emerging technologies such as blockchains and cryptocurrency.
   <br/>I enjoy the challenge of reimagining existing apps & scripts in my own unique way.